nunit/docs/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 This major release contains a series of changes, and also underlying changes in the adapter.

 This is currently the version that will support Visual Studio 2022.
+The earlier versions will initially not support VS 2022.

+(There is a currently unknown issue that blocks the 3.X series for VS 2022.
+It is currently unclear if the Visual Studio team may be able to fix this issue.
+Any fix from the adapter side will include an upgrade, and then the 4.X series is the solution for that.)

 * [**Explicit**](https://github.com/nunit/nunit3-vs-adapter/issues?q=is%3Aissue+is%3Aclosed+project%3Anunit%2Fnunit3-vs-adapter%2F3) works now for all versions of Visual Studio.
 This is covered by several issues, see below on alpha and beta release notes.